wilmix8/JDollarSection/README.md

-# JDollarSection
+# WEBSection
 ==================

-JDollarSection  is  about  Advanced  Programming  Languages  like  JDollar,J2ee2,J2ee3,JSAUCER, NJDOLLAR(JAS).
+ WEBSection  is  about  Advanced  Programming  Languages  like   WEB,W2ee2,W2ee3,JSAUCER, NWEB(JAS).

-A) JDollar
+A)  WEB
 ===========

-JDOLLAR(J$) is an interactive , System programming, Advanced Business,
+ WEB is an interactive , System programming, Advanced Business,

  OOPS, Multipurpose, Advanced Programming Language focused on Remote Webapplication, web and GUI development and it is Ranked as Rank Z'

-J2ee2
+W2ee2
 ======

-J2EE2 is about Jdollar part2 Programming language.. invented by wilmix jemin j at year 2015
+W2EE2 is about WEB part2 Programming language.. invented by wilmix jemin j at year 2015

-J2ee3
+W2ee3
 ======

-J2EE3 is about Jdollar part3 Programming language.. invented by wilmix jemin j at year 2015 and  year 2016.
+J2EE3 is about WEB part3 Programming language.. invented by wilmix jemin j at year 2015 and  year 2016.

 b) NJDOLLAR
   ==========

- JAS (NJDOLLAR) Programming Language(P.L)
+ JAS (NWEB) Programming Language(P.L)

-JAS(NJDOLLAR) is a Most Advanced Programming Language invented in JAVA and modified in JDollar at year 2015
+JAS(NWEB) is a Most Advanced Programming Language invented in JAVA and modified in WEB at year 2015

-so it is called as NJDollar (meaning like JDollar) and C# at year 2016.
+so it is called as NWEB (meaning like WEB) and C# at year 2016.

 like OAK is the parent of JAVA P.L.